syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Getting-started.md

 ### Android

-The Android launches the SfTreeView without any initialization, and is enough to only initialize the Xamarin.Forms Framework to launch the application.
+The Android launches the SfTreeView without any initialization and is enough to only initialize the Xamarin.Forms Framework to launch the application.

 ### iOS